Tuurlijk/TYPO3.Homestead/README.md

 __The box currently has PHP 7.0.3 as base PHP version.__

-__To reduce the box size, the TYPO3 sources are now 'shallow' clones.
+__To reduce the box size, all git sources are now 'shallow' clones.
 You will find only a single branch and a history of the last 100 commits.
 You can fetch the full history by doing a `git fetch --unshallow`.__

-__Also, the introduction package and realurl version required by the introduction package do not play nice with PHP 7.0 yet.
-So you will need to install the Introduction package by hand.
-While you are at it, please submit pull requests containing fixes to the respective authors.__

 TYPO3 Homestead is your one-stop [TYPO3](http://typo3.org) and [Neos](http://neos.io) development environment.
 Just run `vagrant up` and a full Linux Ubuntu distribution will be downloaded with all the packages and configuration needed to start development right away.